mozilla/prospector/recallMonkey/README.md

-This is the jetMonkey add-on.
-It contains:

-* A program (lib/main.js).
-* A few tests.
-* Some meager documentation.
+This is the RecallMonkey add-on.
+It is designed to be a more powerful search engine for Firefox history.
+Click on the monkey in the addons bar or hit ctrl/cmd + shift + m.